pleimer/sg-core-refactor/docs/developer/developing-plugins.md

 ## Configurations
 Plugins should not read their own cofiguration files.
-The sg-core reads the plugin configuration from the `config` bock and passes it into the plugin's `Config()` method.
+The sg-core reads the plugin configuration from the `config` block and passes it into the plugin's `Config()` method as a byte slice.
 Most plugin's configuration validation should be done with the ParseConfig() function in the `pkg/config` package.
-This validates config objects using the [validator](https://pkg.go.dev/gopkg.in/go-playground/validator.v9) library and provides descriptive error messages for failed configurations.
-The developer can choose to wrap this method or implement their own if they wish to provide even more comprehensive feedback.
+ParseConfig() validates objects using the [validator](https://pkg.go.dev/gopkg.in/go-playground/validator.v9) library and provides descriptive error messages for failed configurations.
+Typically, the plugin specifies a configuration object with yaml and validator tags and passes an instance of it into the ParseConfig() method for unmarshalling and validation.

-An example of a plugin configuration for a transport plugin might look like the following:
+Here is the pattern typically followed by most application and transport plugins for receiving and validating a configuration:

 ```go
 package main